Adore2113/MarsHSim/docs/dev_log.md

     ♡ considering looking at species that make their own structures and systems as inspiration for efficiency

     ♡ Taking the layout into consideration, hydroponics lets me consider other greenhouse layout ideas, so I'm leaning toward a sort of "helix" .. hive, area instead.
-A layered growing space that spirals inward toward a main central area for utilities, maintenance, water systems, and other things instead of just rows and boxes.
+A layered growing space that spirals inward toward a main central area for utilities, maintenance, water systems and other things instead of just rows and boxes.

     ♡ I also think it would be easier to visually see/monitor a lot more plants along a gradual slope instead of separate rectangular flat rows and it would potentially work well w. the vertical racks and hangers like I wanted.

-    ♡ As far as the quick_test file goes, as of right now, it's messy and I will clean it up soon, and the variables won't be printed to so many floating point decimals on the UI, it's mostly for debugging and making sure everything is working as it should
+    ♡ As far as the quick_test file goes, as of right now, it's messy and I will clean it up soon and the variables won't be printed to so many floating point decimals on the UI, it's mostly for debugging and making sure everything is working as it should

 #### Next Session:
     ♡ make a file for debugging, so I can see my outputs closer together/subsystem instead of going through every subsystem every run